Frequently asked questions relating to Ahli United Bank transfer of equity

-- What can I do where I am dissatisfied with the lawyer who handled my transfer of equity transaction?
+- What can I do where I am dissatisfied with the lawyer who carried out my transfer of equity transaction?

-- I currently have a joint Ahli United Bank mortgage with my cousin and am looking into the option of him assuming responsibility for the outstanding mortgage and removing myself from it, so as to enable me to purchase a place with my fiance.
-The remaining mortgage is approx 175k, and the property value is in the region 500k.
+- I currently have a joint Ahli United Bank mortgage with my step-brother and am investigating the feasibility of him assuming responsibility for the outstanding mortgage and removing myself from it, to enable me to purchase a property with my partner.
+The remaining mortgage is about 175k, and the property value is about 500k.
 Is this a transfer of equity?
-Is stamp duty due?
+Is land tax due?

-Questions that your lawyer could ask regarding your Ahli United Bank Transfer of Equity
+Questions that your conveyancing solicitor may ask in relation to your Ahli United Bank Transfer of Equity

 Please state the names and ages of anyone over the age of 17, other than the owners, who will occupy the property with you

-Please let us know of you wish us to draft you Declaration of Trust.
-If so are you willing to incur the further fee (beyond the Transfer of Equity fee)?
+Would you like us to draft you Declaration of Trust.
+If so are you happy to pay for the additional fee (beyond the Transfer of Equity fee)?

-Caveats to be read in supporting the above Ahli United Bank transfer of equity Info :
+Information to consider in conjunction with the above Ahli United Bank transfer of equity Info :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Ahli United Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Ahli United Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the market value of the property at finalisation of the transfer of equity conveyancing.